-But you’ve probably already discovered that it’s easier than ever to communicate and collaborate.
+You’ve probably already discovered that it’s easier than ever to communicate and collaborate with the right apps.
 Whether you’re changing the world or changing the way people buy sneakers, you can probably reach everyone on your team in a matter of minutes.
 But all those emails and text messages can slow your teams productivity down.

 There are more than a few hundred tools that can help your team collaborate, communicate, and boost overall productivity, but not all apps are created equal.
-To help you find the best productivity solutions for your team, we’ve narrowed down the list to some of our favorites that will take you to the next level.
+To help you find the best productivity solutions, we’ve narrowed down the list to some of our favorites that will take your teams productivity to the next level.
+Check out our list of the best team productivity apps for team management, admin teams, sales teams, technical teams and virtual teams below.

 You work hard to expertly manage your teams.
 That includes ensuring you have a positive work culture and an open-door policy.
 Your employees, as a result, feel invested in the work they’re doing and always impress you with their loyalty and determination.